Rights of persons with disabilities

 The Committee can also publish authoritative general recommendations and comments on obligations of States Parties arising from the Convention.

-Germany actively supported the candidature of Prof. Theresia Degener, a German expert, to serve on the Committee.
-Elected for a four-year term, she has been a member of the Committee since 1 September 2010.
+Germany actively supported the candidature of Professor Theresia Degener, a German expert, to serve on the Committee.
+She was duly elected and has been a member of the Committee since 1 September 2010, and is standing for re‑election this year.

-Under the Standard Rules on the Equalization of Opportunities for Persons with Disabilities adopted by the UN General Assembly in 1993, the new post of Special Rapporteur on Disability has also been created.
-The Special Rapporteur’s job is to monitor States Parties’ implementation of the Committee’s recommendations.
-Since 13 August 2009 this post has been held by Shuaib Chalklen from South Africa.
+In 1993 the UN General Assembly adopted the Standard Rules on the Equalisation of Opportunities for Persons with Disabilities and created the post of Special Rapporteur on Disability.
+The Special Rapporteur reports to the Commission for Social Development on the implementation of the Standard Rules.
+Since 13 August 2009 the post has been held by Shuaib Chalklen from South Africa.

 The German Government is working both nationally and internationally to improve protection for people with disabilities and was actively involved from the outset in the drafting of a modern human rights convention designed to achieve this.
-Within the EU Germany was thus one of the Convention’s pacesetters, acting as the EU’s chief negotiator for key draft articles.
+Germany was thus one of the Convention’s pacesetters within the EU, acting as the EU’s chief negotiator for key draft articles.
 Civil society was closely involved in the negotiating process; a representative of the German Disability Council (Deutscher Behindertenrat) was a member of the German delegation and played an active role in the negotiations.

-For more information (in German) on what the BMAS is doing to promote the integration of persons with disabilities, go to external link, opens in new windowwww.bmas.de
+For more information (in German) on the Federal Ministry of Labour and Social Affairs’ work towards increasing the participation of persons with disabilities, see